Ambro17/pyconar-graphql/README.md

 - Interactive Graph Explorer. _A visually compelling view of the API_
 - Mutation Example. _Useful Patterns to alter data_
 - Error Handling. _HTTP, what's that?_

+## About GraphQL
+[GraphQL](https://graphql.org/) is a new paradigm in API Design that is rapidly growing in popularity.
+Although it's not a replacement of REST, it does help solve some of its most frequent problems.
+I hope that exploring the API you can get a taste of the benefits of GraphQL and perhaps motivate you to write your own GraphQL PoC for your next big project.

 ## TODO
 - DoS Protection